moveeleven-data/ledgerline/docs/testing_strategy.md

 ## External Data Testing with QuerySurge

 On top of dbt’s built-in tests, Ledgerline uses QuerySurge as an external test harness around the Snowflake warehouse.
-A dedicated, read-only Snowflake service user (key-pair authenticated, no MFA) connects QuerySurge to the `LEDGER_LINE_DEV` database and runs a focused smoke suite after each dbt run.
+A dedicated, read-only Snowflake service user (key-pair authenticated, no MFA) connects QuerySurge to the `LEDGER_LINE_DEV` database and runs a focused smoke suite against the core Ledgerline models.

 The **`Ledgerline_Smoke_Suite`** currently covers three main areas: